codetermination/NewNet/README.md

 # U-Net-in-Keras
-Implementation of the U-Net-Model in Keras and Tensorflow.
+Implementation of the U-Net-Model<sup>1</sup> in Keras and Tensorflow.
 The model is trained on images augmented by 3 differenty fence types.

 ## Datasets